con-fucius/reddit-news-aggregator/README.md

    - `Show me sports news` (fetches from r/sports)
    - `Get me news from technology and science subreddits` (fetches from custom subreddits)

-## Features and Recent Changes

-1. **Multi-subreddit support**: The agent now fetches news from multiple subreddits by default.

-2. **Custom subreddit requests**: You can ask for news from any specific subreddit.

-3. **Improved error handling**: The agent handles non-existent, private, or restricted subreddits gracefully.

 ## Project Structure Overview